 Indoor Fun!
 Story Time and Play Time at New Jersey Stores

-Dreary January weather always inspires me to get creative with my kids.
+Dreary January weather always inspires me to get crafty and creative with my kids.
 I break out the play dough, glitter glue and dress up bin.
 Heck, I’ve even used masking tape to make hop scotch on our hallway floor.
 But then it dawns on me that I’ve got two little ones to entertain (indoors) for at least a couple of months to come and my limited craft skills can only take us so far!
 Some days, we just need to get out of the house – an engaging activity for the kids and a cup of coffee for mom do wonders to beat the winter doldrums!
 Here are a list of stores that offer story time/play time to keep NJ kids entertained and parents sane.

 IKEA (Elizabeth, NJ and Paramus, NJ)